PAIDiPaidThis.com

 Is a dentist worth it over a cheap online kit?

-How long does professional whitening last?
+How long does professional whitening actually last?

-Sources and method
+Sources & method

-iPaidThis is an independent UK price-transparency project.
+Spot an error?
+Tell us and we fix or remove it fast.
+Last updated July 2026. iPaidThis is an independent UK price-transparency project.
 We publish real prices paid by real people, each labelled and linked to its source.
+This guide is general information about UK pricing, not dental or financial advice.
+Always discuss treatment and cost with your dentist.